netguru-training/pairguru/README.md

  - run `rails s` :boom:

  ## Pre-interview tasks (optional)

+ Do not forget to write tests for your solutions

  ### Task 1 - consume api
  We would like to have more information about the movie in movie show page.
 The information should come from pairguru api (e.g. https://pairguru-api.herokuapp.com/api/v1/movies/Godfather).
 We should display movie poster (e.g. https://pairguru-api.herokuapp.com/godfather.jpg), rating and plot overview.
 We can't store this data in database.